Are You Prepared to Vote in the Primary Election?

-On Tuesday, June 5 the Primary Election will be held and you need to be prepared before heading to the polls to cast your vote.
+Today Tuesday, June 5 is the Primary Election and we've listed the information you will need to be prepared before heading to the polls to cast your vote.

 The Secretary of State Shantel Krebs encourages South Dakotan’s to review the Voter Information Portal on the South Dakota Secretary of State’s website before they head out to vote.